iamdamion/INS_Bootcamp_2020/README.md

 ## Tasks to complete before demo
 Please complete the following tasks before the demo so you can follow along.
+- [ ] Read the attached [Dworkin et al., 2020](https://doi.org/10.1038/s41593-020-0658-y) article
 - [ ] Install [Docker](https://docs.docker.com/get-docker/)
 - [ ] Sign up at [Gender API](https://gender-api.com/)
   - Once signed in, click "My Account" in the upper right
   - Toward the top on the right, click "View API Key" (or scroll down).
-  - Copy your API key (or remember where it is on this site) as we will need to enter it during the demo.
+  - Copy your API key (or remember where it is on this site) as we will need to enter it during the demo
 - [ ] Download this repository as a .zip file (or clone it if you are familiar with github)
   - Unzip all contents into a folder somewhere on your computer called "INSdemo".
 (We will be working in this folder during the demo)